YouBase/white-paper/distributed-storage.md

 ### Links

-Documents need to be kept small in order to be tranfered in a fast and efficient manner.
-To handle larger records and attachments YouBase uses a links field thet contains references to a content addressable data store such as IPFS.
-The links field is an array of link objects inspired by the format used in IPFS.
+Documents as defined above should to be kept small in order to be tranferred in a fast and efficient manner.
+To handle larger records and attachments, YouBase uses a links field containing references to a content addressable data store (such as IPFS).
+The links field is an array of link objects similar to the format used in IPFS.

 ```json
   {